 - Fragility (see below)

-The research team pre-defined brittleness and fragility assess the presence of the following:
+The research team defined fragility and pre-fragility by evaluating the presence of the following symptoms:

 - The loss of unintentional weight